relativitydev/relativity-trace-documentation/docs/user_documentation.md

 The Trace Rule Management Console on the right-hand side has the following
 buttons:

--   **Enable Rule:** enabling the rule allows Trace Manager agent to run rule on an ongoing basis
+-   **Enable Rule:** enabling the rule allows Trace Manager agent to run the rule on an ongoing basis

     > **NOTE:** A Rule will only execute when it is enabled.

 In addition, Rules use Terms as part of additional filtering available to identify your documents of interest.
 You can create new or link existing Terms directly from Rule layout.
 Terms created this way will automatically be associated with the Rule during evaluation.

 3 - Validating Results
 ----------------------